Think your job is the pits? Hate going to work? Well, you could have it even worse.

-“When you put on the uniform and you jump on the firetruck, you know that every day you go to work can be your last day,” says Mark Treglio, director of strategic campaigns and media relations for the International Association of Fire Fighters.
+“When you put on the uniform and you jump on the firetruck, you know that every day you go to work can be your last day,” says Mark Treglio, director of strategic campaigns for the International Association of Fire Fighters.
 “You don’t dwell on it, but you understand that injuries come with the job.”

 They face one of the highest injury rates across all occupations, according to the BLS.
-In his 16 years as a firefighter, Treglio has fallen through floors, tumbled down stairs and had a roof collapse on him, but he still says the job is worth it.
-“When you get on scene and somebody’s not breathing and you’re able to bring them back … there is not a better reward in the world," he says.
+In his many years as a firefighter, Treglio has fallen through floors, tumbled down stairs and had a roof collapse on him.

+Still, he says the job is worth it.
+“When you get on scene and somebody’s not breathing and you’re able to bring them back … there is not a better reward in the world.”

 “I really think our job is more of a calling … than a job,” he says.